manamnathtiwari/TestingTools/PowerBI/README.md

                 - Creating a Slicer , Creating Text Slicer , Formatting a Text Slicer , Creating a Date Slicer , Formatting a Date Slicers , Creating a Number SLicer

+Chapter 5 : Charts Visualization Tool

+                - Creating a Waterfall Chart , Creating a Gauge Chart , Creating a Line Chart , Creating a Line Chart Drill with Slicer
+                Area Chart , Stacked Area Chart , Line and Stacked Column Chart , Line and CLustered Column Chart , Scatter Plot(with a pinch of Animation ) , Tree Map